 The Mogao Grottoes, a World Heritage Site on the Silk Road, is located near the ancient town of Dunhuang in northwestern China.
 Dating from the fourth to the fourteenth centuries, the ancient Buddhist site contains 492 decorated caves temples excavated into 1.6 kilometers of cliff face.
 The site includes some 45,000 square meters of wall paintings and over 2,400 polychromed sculptures comprising the largest and most magnificent body of Buddhist art in China.

-Under a collaborative agreement with the State Administration of Cultural Heritage (SACH), the GCI has been working with the Dunhuang Academy (DA), the authority responsible for the site, since 1989 on conservation at the Mogao Grottoes.
+Under a collaborative agreement with the State Administration of Cultural Heritage (SACH), the GCI began working with the Dunhuang Academy (DA), the authority responsible for the site, in 1989 on conservation at the Mogao Grottoes.
 The first years of collaboration addressed site-wide problems, such as control of sand migration of the dunes and environmental monitoring.
 Beginning in 1997, the collaboration focused on Wall Paintings Conservation at Mogao.

 Site and Regional Master Planning

 In 1999 the partners began to apply the planning process being espoused for the emerging China Principles to the development of a comprehensive master plan for conservation and management of the Mogao Grottoes.
 The plan was subsequently further developed by the Architectural Design Institute, a nationally certified planning institution, which undertook extensive graphic mapping of the assessment results and physical planning on elevations of the cliff face and satellite maps, and ensured that the plan complied with the newly issued regulations for master planning of national level heritage sites.
 The master plan has been officially approved at the provincial and national level.